jblindsay/whitebox-tools/README.md

 # whitebox-tools

 This is a library, developed using the Rust programming language, for analyzing geospatial data.
 Although it is intended to serve as a source of plugin tools for the [*Whitebox GAT*](http://www.uoguelph.ca/~hydrogeo/Whitebox/) open-source GIS project, the tools contained in this library are stand-alone and can be run outside of the larger Whitebox GAT project.

 ## Installation

+Ensure that the latest stable version of the [Rust programming language](https://www.rust-lang.org) compiler is installed on your machine.
 Fork the GitHub repository then run the build.py Python script.
 The whitebox-tools.exe executable file will be located within the /target/release/ folder.

 ## Usage
 For examples of how to call functions and run tools from *whitebox-tools*, see the *whitebox_example.py* Python script, which itself uses the *whitebox_tools.py* script as an interface for interacting with the executable file.
 The *whitebox_tools.py* script calls the executable using subprocesses rather than as a dynamic library.
 Future versions may compile the library as a dynamic shared object if this is preferred.

 The library currently contains the following tools:

 - ***dev_from_mean_elev***: Calculates deviation from mean elevation.
 - ***elev_percentile***: Calculates the elevation percentile raster from a DEM.
 - ***lidar_elevation_slice***: Outputs all of the points within a LiDAR (LAS) point file that lie between a specified elevation range.
 - ***lidar_flightline_overlap***: Reads a LiDAR (LAS) point file and outputs a raster containing the number of overlapping
 - flight lines in each grid cell.
 - ***lidar_info***: Prints information about a LiDAR (LAS) dataset, including header, point return frequency, and classification data and information about the variable length records (VLRs) and geokeys.
 - ***lidar_join***: Joins multiple LiDAR (LAS) files into a single LAS file.
 - ***percent_elev_range***: Calculates percent of elevation range from a DEM.
 - ***relative_topographic_position***: Calculates the relative topographic position index from a DEM.